credativ/icingaweb2-module-azure/README.md

 the Container Registries as well as the PostgreSQL subtypes are considered not intensively tested currently.

+*) PostgreSQl Security Alert Policies are untested by the time of writing.
+Please note for PostgreSQl Security Alert Policies that there is no "list" function in the Azure API implemented.
+So the importer has to be set up with a white space separated list of names for the policies to query.

-This list will be enhanced with any release step by step.
+The list of implemented features will be enhanced with any release step by step.
 If you miss something, we would appreciate an open issue on this here on GitHub.
 The same applies for missing fields on the import types.
+If you like to support the development, you are very welcome to send pull requests.
+As a non programmer, you can support this module to.
+For this, please contact our sales department. (cf. "Support" down this page)

 ![Query types](/doc/screenshot/azure_object_types.png)